manasviwalia2812/Rdbms-Project--Earthquakes/README.md

 ## Folder Structure

-Here is an overview of the folder structure of the project:
+Here is an overview of the folder structure of the project:<br>

-earthquake-app/
+earthquake-app/<br>
-├── app.js # Main Node.js server file
+├── app.js # Main Node.js server file<br>
-├── views/ # Contains EJS template files for the frontend │ ├── index.ejs # Homepage where users select location and details │ └── details.ejs # Displays earthquake details based on user selection
+├── views/ # Contains EJS template files for the frontend<br>
+│ ├── index.ejs # Homepage where users select location and details<br>
+│ └── details.ejs # Displays earthquake details based on user selection<br>
-├── public/ # Static files (e.g., images, styles, scripts)
+├── public/ # Static files (e.g., images, styles, scripts)<br>
-│ └── css/ # Contains stylesheets for the project
+│ └── css/ # Contains stylesheets for the project<br>
-│ └── styles.css # CSS file for styling the frontend
+│ └── styles.css # CSS file for styling the frontend<br>
-├── database/ # SQL scripts and database setup files
+├── database/ # SQL scripts and database setup files<br>
-│ └── create_schema.sql # SQL file to create and populate the EarthquakeDB
+│ └── create_schema.sql # SQL file to create and populate the EarthquakeDB<br>
-└── package.json # Node.js dependencies and configuration
+└── package.json # Node.js dependencies and configuration<br>

 ## How to Run the Project